validmeasures/validmeasures.github.io/_posts/2014-03-05-cmam-coverage-in-northern-nigeria.md

 <td>Moderate</td>
 </tr>
 </table>

-<p>&nbsp;<br />
-<em>Coverage classification at the LGA level</em><br />
+#### Coverage classification at the LGA level
-<a href="#TAB7">Table 7</a> presents classification of coverage for each LGA surveyed.</p>
+[Table 7](#TAB7) presents classification of coverage for each LGA surveyed.

-<p>Of the  71 LGAs surveyed, more than half (40 LGAs) have moderate coverage and 27 have low coverage.
+Of the  71 LGAs surveyed, more than half (40 LGAs) have moderate coverage and 27 have low coverage.
 Only 4 LGAs have high coverage.
 All LGAs in Kebbi and Sokoto had low coverage.
 All LGAs in Adamawa have moderate coverage and in Katsina and Kano, all LGAs have moderate coverage except for one for each state which has high coverage.
 The coverage classification per LGA gives an indication of the homogeneity of coverage results in each of the states.
 Adamawa, Kebbi and Sokoto whose LGAs all have the same coverage classification most likely have quite even distribution of coverage with Adamawa having an even moderate coverage while Kebbi and Sokoto with an even low coverage.
-This should be taken into consideration when interpreting the results of the aggregated classification presented above in <a href="#TAB6">Table 6</a>.</p>
+This should be taken into consideration when interpreting the results of the aggregated classification presented above in [Table 6](#TAB6).

-<p><a href="#FIG4">Figure 4</a> presents a map of point coverage classification for the 71 LGAs surveyed. <a href="#FIG5">Figure 5</a> presents a map of period coverage classification for the 71 LGAs surveyed.</p>
+[Figure 4](#FIG4) presents a map of point coverage classification for the 71 LGAs surveyed.
+[Figure 5](#FIG5) presents a map of period coverage classification for the 71 LGAs surveyed.

-<p>&nbsp;<br />
-<a id="TAB7"></a><br />
+<a name="TAB7"></a>
-<strong>Table 7:</strong> Coverage classification per LGA</p>
+**Table 7:** Coverage classification per LGA
 <table style="width:100%">
 <tr>
 <th>State</th>